source-health/source-demo-frame-plugin/README.md

 backend that can parse and verify the Source application tokens (JWTs) and a simple frontend that can be loaded as an iframe within Source.

+## How to use

+1. Load `/parent.html` and it will load a demo iframe that hits our demo API with a valid Source application token.
+2. Load `/parent.html?e2e` to load the e2e test iframe instead of the demo iframe.
+3. Load `e2e_iframe.html` as a Source plugin in Source and it will perform the handshake protocol and display the results.
+4. Load `e2e_iframe.html?initDelay=1000&readyDelay=1000` to force delays before the init() and ready() calls.
+This is useful to Source for testing timeouts and errors.

 # Local development

 Run the backend in watch mode: